Visual Storytelling Newsletter

 Why?

-The reality is that piling up on the existing fake news explosion, growing polarization - now both consumers and marketers need to figure out how to tame this “wild Bronco” called AI that has a mixed relationship with truth.
+The reality is that piling up on the existing fake news explosion, and growing polarization - now both consumers and marketers need to figure out how to tame this “wild Bronco” called AI that has a mixed relationship with the truth.

 And when the truth is flexible distrust reigns.